Japan Airlines: Branding

+In 1959, Japan Airlines adopted their logo, which is a crane known as the 'Tsuru' crane, along with a livery featuring a white top with the text "JAPAN AIR LINES" in capital italic letters, an exposed-metal bottom, and red and dark blue pinstripes separating the two.

-In 1959, Japan Airlines adopted the logo which is a crane known as the 'Tsuru' crane.
-Landor Associates created JAL's brand identity in 1989.
-A fusion of the JAL letters with a red square and grey band feature on the fuselage.
-The 'Tsuru' crane was retained on the tail but with a new stylised JAL lettering incorporated within it.
-After Japan Airlines and Japan Air System merged, the Tokyo office of Landor and JAL worked together again to create a new brand identity.
+Landor Associates created JAL's 1989 brand identity, along with a livery that featured a new stylized JAL initialism with a red square and grey band on the front of fuselage, and the name "Japan Airlines" featured in small black text.
+The 1989 livery retained the 'Tsuru' crane logo on the tail but with the same stylised JAL lettering incorporated within it.

+After Japan Airlines and Japan Air System merged in 2004, the Tokyo office of Landor and JAL worked together again to create a new brand identity.
 Landor devised a livery referred to as the "Arc of the Sun".
 The 2000s rebranding began in April 2002 and was completed in April 2004.
 The brand identity firm designed 300,000 specific items for JAL.
 The JAL acronym remained, but it was changed to include a curved bar, which replaced the simple red square and gray rectangle used from 1989.
 The curved bar was likened to a samurai sword.
 The tail now featured a quarter sun outlined in silver.

-JAL changed its branding again on 1 April 2011, reverting to the original 1959 brand, with slight modifications, as part of their post-bankruptcy rebrand.
-The livery featured the tsurumaru back on the vertical stabilizer and the full name above the windows, but near the cockpit.
+JAL changed its branding again on 1 April 2011 as part of their post-bankruptcy restructuring.
+The new livery was reminiscent of the original 1959 one, featured the tsurumaru back on the vertical stabilizer and the full name in capital italic letters above the windows, but did not include the pinstripes or exposed metal bottom, and retained the two-word "JAPAN AIRLINES" spelling over the original "JAPAN AIR LINES".
 Repainting was completed in January 2016.

 Destinations

 Japan Airlines serves 60 domestic destinations and 39 international destinations in Asia, the Americas, Europe and Oceania, excluding codeshare agreements.
 The airline's international hubs are Tokyo's Narita International Airport and Haneda Airport, Osaka's Kansai International Airport and Itami Airport.
 Japan Airlines and its subsidiaries currently operate over 4,500 international flights and 26,000 domestic flights monthly.

 In the fiscal year ended 31 March 2009, the airline introduced or increased services on ten international routes, including between Tokyo (Narita) and New York City, and between Osaka (Kansai) and Shanghai; and it ceased operations on four international routes, including between Tokyo (Narita) and Xi'an, and between Osaka (Kansai) and Qingdao.
 Domestically, JAL suspended 14 routes, including between Sapporo and Okinawa.
 Additionally, the airline expanded codesharing alliance with fellow Oneworld partners like American Airlines, British Airways, Cathay Pacific and Finnair, and other airlines, including Air France, China Eastern and Jetstar.

-In the early years, Narita International Airport had been the main hub of international and freight flights.
+In the early years, Narita International Airport has been the main hub of international and freight flights, and that remains present.
 Nowadays, Haneda Airport is becoming a major international hub due to its close proximity to the Tokyo metropolis, and the heavy expansion occurring there.